William Barnes: Life and work

 Barnes was born in the parish of Bagber, Dorset, to John Barnes, a tenant-farmer in the Vale of Blackmore.
 The younger Barnes's formal education finished when he was 13 years old.
 Between 1818 and 1823 he worked in Dorchester, the county town, as a solicitor's clerk, then moved to Mere in neighbouring Wiltshire and opened a school.
-While he was there he began writing poetry in the Dorset dialect, as well as studying several languages—Italian, Persian, German and French, in addition to Greek and Latin—playing musical instruments (violin, piano, and flute) and practicing wood-engraving.
+While he was there he began writing poetry in the Dorset dialect, as well as studying several languages—Italian, Persian, German and French, in addition to Greek and Latin—playing musical instruments (violin, piano, and flute) and practising wood-engraving.
 He married Julia Miles, the daughter of an exciseman from Dorchester, in 1827.
 In 1835 he moved back to the county town, where again he ran a school at first located on Durngate Street and subsequently on South Street.
-By a further move, within South Street, the school became a neighbor of an architect's practice in which Thomas Hardy was an apprentice.
+By a further move, within South Street, the school became a neighbour of an architect's practice in which Thomas Hardy was an apprentice.
 The architect John Hicks was interested in literature and the classics, and when disputes about grammar occurred in the practice, Hardy visited Barnes for authoritative opinions.
 Barnes's other literary friends included Lord Tennyson and Gerard Manley Hopkins.
 He was a teetotaller and vegetarian.